 - Can we group a few of the tasks?

-Dista helps in achieving below mentioned targets/goals.
+Dista helps in achieving key targets like –

 - Reducing overall cost

 - Workload management

 Businesses need to upload (API integrations) the order master into the Dista platform with all the mobile workforce’s input constraints, capacity, and skills.
 You can also add service or delivery level constraints or specifications that can be used instantly or at any event trigger.
 Dista is a highly customizable platform, and we can add any constraints that suit your business requirements.